Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 Hacker Summer Camp party information.
 (Don't let the name confuse you, they cover all the parties of the week.)

+### Physical Safety ###

+Keep on eye on what's on around you.
+I personally find the cons to be far more safe than Vegas streets, but that's not to say there isn't someone who wants to take advantage of you at the cons either.
+Just like you should in any busy public place or major city:

+* Keep your wallet in a front pocket
+* Don't make your electronics easy to grab
+* Don't leave your valuables unattended even for a brief minute (better to lose your seat than to lose your electronics)
+* If somebody on the street gets into your personal space, odds are they're up to *something*.

 ### Ask the Panel: What's one thing you wish you knew before your first DEF CON?  ###

 **Matir**: I should have been ready to *do* more than just go to talks and